Addison Niles: Honors and legacy

-Around 1870 the Central Pacific Railroad established a railroad depot with a restaurant and saloon near Vallejo Mill and named it for Addison Niles, who was then an attorney for the railroad as well as Nevada County judge.
+In April 1870, Central Pacific Railroad activated a new junction near Vallejo Mill to service trains on the first transcontinental mainline and those on the branch to San José.
+It was known as Niles for Addison Niles, who was then an attorney for the railroad as well as Nevada County judge.
+Later that year, Central Pacific added a railroad depot with a restaurant and saloon there.
 Concomitantly, the settlement Vallejo Mill became known as Niles.
 However, the settlement did not develop commercially until the 1890s, by which time Judge Niles had died.
 Since 1956, Niles is a district in Fremont, California.

 The Niles railroad station was situated at the mouth of the Alameda canyon, which was the major course of Alameda Creek.
-After 1870, the canyon became known as Niles Canyon and the section of the railroad therein the Niles Canyon Railway, which was part of the westernmost leg of the First transcontinental railroad.
+After 1870, the canyon became known as Niles Canyon and the section of the heritage railroad therein the Niles Canyon Railway, which was part of the westernmost leg of the First transcontinental railroad.

 Personal life

 On April 13, 1859, Niles married Elizabeth Caldwell in Placer County, California, and they had one son, Addison Perkins Niles.

 His first cousin, Niles Searls, Chief Justice of the California Supreme Court from 1887 to 1889, was married to Addison's sister, Mary Corinthia Niles (1830–1910).